Steve973/maven-automatic-git-hook/README.md

 [git-install-hooks.sh](project-resources/scripts/git-install-hooks.sh) through /bin/bash.

 Using either maven, or gradle, will create the symlink that ensures that the pre-commit hook will be run when the developer attempts to run `git commit`.
+The build output will show `Installing git hooks`, letting you know that the pre-commit hook installation has been successful with the simple invocation of your build tool.
+This is all that the other developers on your team will have to do, too.

 ## Doing more, or, "How can I make this actually useful?"
 Now that you can see how easily we can create a git hook, and install it when a developer